| |

 Distinguished Faculty Award, for which he was nominated

-three times in four years.
-He was also inducted into Phi Kappa Phi
+three times in his four years at MSU.
+He was also inducted into

 as a faculty member.
 During his tenure at Michigan